Marketing-Suite/android-sdk/ReadMe.md

 ## Integrate the SDK with an App

 There are two import options available for integrating the Marketing Suite SDK into your app:

-1. AAR binaries through S3
+  1. AAR binaries through Maven Dependencies
   2. Download SDK through Github

-### AAR Binaries through S3
+### AAR Binaries through Maven Dependencies

 1. Add this code on your top-level build.gradle file.